microsoft/InnerEye-Gateway/README.md

 ## License Keys

 For security in InnerEye-Gateway and InnerEye-Inference the license keys are stored in environment variables and never stored in JSON or other configuration files.
 InnerEye-Inference uses the environment variable `CUSTOMCONNSTR_API_AUTH_SECRET` whereas InnerEye-Gateway allows the name of the environment variable to be configured in the JSON file in the `LicenseKeyEnvVar` property.
 This is so that the tests may be configured to run against a different InnerEye-Inference web service.
-Note also because the applications run as windows services the environment variables should be system variables, not user variables so they can be accessed by the services.
+Note also that because the applications run as windows services the environment variables should be system variables, not user variables, so they can be accessed by the services.

 Alongside `LicenseKeyEnvVar` the property `InferenceUri` holds the URI of a running instance of InnerEye-Inference and the environment variable identified by `LicenseKeyEnvVar` should hold the license key for that instance.